I don’t give my kids a multivitamin. (GASP!)

 Homemade Herbal Multivitamin Balls For Kids

-What I do is I give my kids one vitamin ball with breakfast, one with lunch, and one with dinner… so 3 a day.
+What I do is I give my kids one vitamin ball with breakfast, one with lunch, one at snack, and one with dinner… so 4 a day.

 For my man and I, we use “Erin’s Super Green Drink Mix” from Bulk Herb Store in our vitamin balls.
 It contains Alfalfa, Barley Grass, Beet Root, Bilberry Fruit, Burdock Root, Chamomile Flowers, Cinnamon, Dandelion Leaf, Fennel Seed, Ginkgo Leaf, Eleuthero Root, Green Tea, Hawthorn Berry, Kelp, Lemon Peel, Nutritional Yeast, Oatstraw, Olive Leaf, Orange Peel, Passion Flower, Red Raspberry, Rose Hips, Spinach Leaf, Spirulina, St. John’s Wort, Nettle Leaf, Turmeric root, and Wheat Grass.
 This is a great blend for adults, but it’s not recommended if you’re pregnant or nursing.

-So, if you think your kids will like these vitamin balls (and I’d definitely say they will) feel free to print this recipe below to save in your herbal recipe book!
+So, if you think your kids will like these vitamin balls (and I’d definitely say they will), grab your ingredients, grab a kid, and mix away!

 Enjoy… and here’s to you and making your own homemade multivitamins for your kids!